pranathip/Flix/README.md

 - [x] User can view the large movie poster by tapping on a cell.
 - [x] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
 - [x] Customize the selection effect of the cell.
-- [ ] Customize the navigation bar.
+- [x] Customize the navigation bar.
-- [ ] Customize the UI.
+- [x] Customize the UI.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Star rating displayed on home page.
+- [x] "Popular Movies" tab displays movies that are most popular.
+- [x] Popular movies are given a "banner" that shows the average watcher rating.
+- [x] On movie description, release date is shown.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. I thought it would be cool to add a "custom filters" feature where the user can filter movies by genre, rating, runtime, etc. Not sure how I would go about doing this, but could be something cool to explore!
+2. The way that I implemented star ratings was brute force in nature, and didn't allow for half-stars to be shown.
+I'd like to discuss a better method of implementing this feature.

 ## Video Walkthrough